 Over four decades, governments have prioritized investing in older rather than younger generations, while their focus on medical care and retirement has largely ignored social programs for young people.

 This is what the team at the Gen Squeeze lab (University of BC) found as we examined trends in government spending over the past 40 years.
-(The study was recently published in the Canadian Journal of Public Health).
+(The study was published in the Canadian Journal of Public Health in 2020).

 Our research shows: